-If the student’s English composite proficiency level (CPL) on the W-APT is 1.9 or below, the student will be recommended for the Newcomer program, and depending on SIFE evaluation, math assessment, and parent/guardian interview, the student will be offered one of two “pathways” within the newcomer program.
+If the student’s English composite proficiency level (CPL) on the WIDA Screener is 2.9 or below, the student will be recommended for the Newcomer program, and depending on Students with Interrupted Formal Education (SIFE) evaluation, math assessment, and parent/guardian interview, the student will be offered one of two “pathways” within the newcomer program.

-The student’s composite proficiency level (CPL) on the W-APT is 1.9 or below, the student will be recommended for the Newcomer program.
+If the student’s composite proficiency level (CPL) on the WIDA Screener is 1.9 or below, the student will be recommended for the Newcomer program.
 Students with interrupted schooling will be recommended for Path 1.

-The student’s composite proficiency level (CPL) on the W-APT is 1.9 or below, but the student has had continuous educational experiences.
+If the student’s composite proficiency level (CPL) on the WIDA Screener is 2.9 or below, but the student has had continuous educational experiences.

 Prior to being placed in a newcomer classroom, our Parent Liaison meets with the family and the EL Coordinator to discuss placement.
 Parents can refuse placement into the program.
 If a family chooses to place their children in a newcomer classroom, a permission letter is signed.